Identifying CP Basis Invariants in SMEFT: Acknowledgments

 \section{Acknowledgments}

+The work of ND is supported by STFC under the grant number ST/T006749/1.
 This work is supported by the National Science Foundation of China under Grants No. 12347105, No. 12375099 and No. 12047503, and National Key Research and Development Program of China Grant No. 2020YFC2201501, No. 2021YFA0718304.
-The work of ND is supported by STFC under the grant number ST/T006749/1.